 This measure tracks the percentage of projects completed by the commitment date established in the contract.
-Adjustments to the completion date are made when additional work is required or for unusual weather occurrences.
 It will indicate MoDOT's ability to complete projects by the agreed upon date.

 The project manager will establish project completion dates for each project.
 This will be documented in MoDOT's SiteManager and STIP databases.
 It will be part of the Plans, Specifications & Estimates submittal.
 The actual completion date will be documented by the Resident Engineer and placed in MoDOT's Management System.